 Why is Sandwell Council considering building on green space?

 Brandhall Golf Course is currently classed as restricted because it is not fully accessible to the public.
 This means local people are not able to use this green space as they would other local parks.
-If a decision is made to close the golf course, this provides an opportunity to open part of the site to local people as a fully accessible public park.
+Now the decision has been made to close the golf course, this provides an opportunity to consider opening part of the site to local people as a fully accessible public park.
 By doing this we would be making green space more accessible in the community.

 Why is Sandwell Council considering building houses on a greenfield site when there are brownfield sites available?
 What brownfield sites have been/are being considered for new homes?

 The council has a brownfield first policy, meaning that brownfield sites should be considered for development first.
 All large brownfield sites are already allocated for housing, meaning that housing development would be supported on these sites.